Yoga Training & Retreat

 - You must be present for all classroom hours and activities during designation weekend

-- You must complete practicum within six (6) months of in-person training (practicum consists of six hours of teaching)
+- You must complete practicum within six (6) months of in-person training (practicum consists of three hours of teaching)

 Graduates of the program (training & practicum) will be eligible to apply to teach SHE RECOVERS Yoga Classes in their community and/or apply to teach or co-teach SHE RECOVERS Yoga at SHE RECOVERS events in their community.